 ROSEN, LEADING INVESTOR COUNSEL, Encourages Bird Global, Inc. Investors with Losses in Excess of $100K to Secure Counsel Before Important Deadline in Securities Class Action Commenced by the Firm – BRDS

-/EIN News/ -- NEW YORK, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Bird Global, Inc. (NYSE: BRDS) between May 14, 2021 and November 14, 2022, both dates inclusive (the “Class Period”), of the important January 17, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Bird Global, Inc. BRDS between May 14, 2021 and November 14, 2022, both dates inclusive (the "Class Period"), of the important January 17, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Bird securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.